-The Annual Statement on Sustainable Economic Growth sets out the steps that SPT has taken in 2016/17 to promote and increase sustainable growth through the exercise of its functions.
+The Annual Statement on Sustainable Economic Growth sets out the steps that SPT has taken in 2017/18 to promote and increase sustainable growth through the exercise of its functions.

-The Regional Transport Strategy Delivery Plan 2014-2017 has a strong focus on the specific services, initiatives and projects which SPT seeks to deliver over this three year period.
+The Regional Transport Strategy has a strong focus on the specific services, initiatives and projects which SPT seeks to deliver.
 The Regional Transport Strategy is integral to SPT's business planning processes which reflect current social, environmental and economic circumstances at local, regional and national levels.

-In accordance with the Regional Transport Strategy Delivery Plan, SPT presents Transport Outcomes Reports (TORs) for SPT's constituent councils and Community Planning Partnerships (CPPs) in accordance with their Single Outcome Agreements (SOAs).
+In accordance with the Regional Transport Strategy, SPT presents Transport Outcomes Reports (TORs) for SPT's constituent councils and Community Planning Partnerships (CPPs) in accordance with their Single Outcome Agreements (SOAs).

-The Regional Transport Strategy Delivery Plan is subject to review and Partnership approval in 2017/18.
+The Regional Transport Strategy is subject to review and the Partnership approved the various stages of the review process at its meeting of 29 September 2017.